InformaticsMatters/nextflow-pcluster/README.md

     deleted.

 ## A custom cluster image
-ParallelCLuster's [ImageBuilder] is a tool to create custom images (AMIs) that you can use as the basis of your cluster's head and compute instances.
+ParallelCluster's [ImageBuilder] is a tool to create custom images (AMIs) that you can use as the basis of your cluster's head and compute instances.
 This is especially useful if you find you're installing a lot of custom packages, which can slow down the formation of new compute nodes.
 By creating a custom image with all your